Hydra: Virtualized Multi-Language Runtime for High-Density Serverless Platforms: Evaluation

-Experiments are conducted on a single cluster node running Debian 10 (Linux kernel 4.19.0-10) equipped with an Intel(R) Xeon(R) CPU E3-1225 v6 @ 3.30GHz, and 32GB of DDR4 DRAM.
-CPU frequency scaling and hyper-threading are disabled.
-Throughput is measured using Apache Bench,\footnote{https://httpd.apache.org/docs/2.4/programs/ab.html} and memory represents the RSS of the corresponding Firecracker microVM.
-Results of each function represent an average 100 requests.
-Standard deviation is negligible and therefore not plotted.
+Our goal is to measure how much throughput can be produced on a single core with 2 GBs of memory~\footnote{The used ratio is inspired by the 1:769 core-to-memory fixed ratio used in Amazon Lambda~\cite{lambdaquotas}, which we approximate to 1:2 for simplicity.}.
+Our target metric, density, is defined as the ratio of throughput per memory (ops/GB-sec).
+Naturally, higher density can be achieved through higher throughput or lower memory consumption.
+Since several benchmarks are I/O-bound (e.g., \texttt{jv/hash}, \texttt{js/uploader}, \texttt{py/hw}), we allow concurrent requests to share the virtualization stack to improve density.
+To do so, we add additional concurrent requests until the density of the runtime stops increasing.
+For OpenWhisk and NITF, handling multiple requests concurrently means having several instances running with a fraction of a core and a fraction of 2 GBs.
+For \SYSNAME and Forking, we use a single instance with multiple sandboxes.

-Efficiency results are presented in Figure~\ref{fig:eval-memory}.
-Graalvisor achieves higher throughput per memory footprint in most functions.
-The efficiency improvement is particularly evident in lightweight and quick functions such as helloword (in all three languages), filehashing (Java), uploader (Javascript), and rest (Java).
-Only two Python functions evidence lower efficiency: thumbnail and uploader.
-On average, Graalvisor improves the efficiency of Java functions by 170$\times$, Javascript functions by 26.6$\times$, and Python functions by 2.07$\times$.
-The efficiency improvement is higher for larger and more complex runtimes such as the JVM but it is still significant even for smaller and simpler runtimes such as CPython.
-We expect that, as Truffle implementations mature, Graalvisor's efficiency will further increase.
+Experiments are conducted on a single cluster node running Linux kernel 5.15.0 equipped with 2x Intel Xeon Gold 5320 CPU @ 2.2GHz and 128GB of DDR4 DRAM.
+CPU frequency scaling and hyper-threading are disabled, and runtimes are pinned to a single core.
+Each runtime runs inside a Docker container with limited CPU and memory.
+Throughput is measured using Apache Bench,\footnote{https://httpd.apache.org/docs/2.4/programs/ab.html} and memory represents sum of the RSS of the runtime (and children processes if any).
+The results are presented in Figure~\ref{fig:eval:sandboxes:efficiency}.
+Each bar represents an average of five iterations, where each iteration includes 10-16000 requests depending on the duration of each function invocation (which ranges from a few milliseconds to a few seconds).